TECHNICAL GUIDE

 Domestic Ring Final Circuit

-T+E cable clipped to joists under the floor and dropping down through conduit in the wall to socket outlets.
-The section in conduit in the wall is Method A; the section clipped to joists is Method C. Use Method A for the whole run.
+T+E clipped to joists under the floor and dropping down through conduit chased into a masonry wall to socket outlets.
+The section clipped to joists is Method C; the conduit in masonry is Method B (Installation Methods 59 and 60), not Method A. Use Method B for the whole run.
+If the drop is instead in an insulated stud wall, it becomes Method 102 or 103.

 Shower Circuit

 Dedicated circuit from the consumer unit to the shower.
-Cable typically clipped to joists (Method C) then drops through the bathroom wall in conduit (Method A).
-Use Method A. Given the high current (40 A+), the reference method has a significant impact on the cable size required.
+Cable typically clipped to joists (Method C) then dropping through the bathroom wall in conduit chased into masonry (Method B).
+Use the most restrictive section — here, Method B. Where the run crosses a loft with insulation over it, Method 100 or 101 will usually govern instead.
+Given the high design current, the reference method has a significant impact on the cable size required.

 SWA to Outbuilding

 Armoured cable from the main distribution board, through the wall, buried in the ground across the garden, and into the outbuilding.
-The buried section is Method D; the section inside each building clipped to the wall is Method C. Use Method D for the buried section (usually the most restrictive for SWA cable).
+The section inside each building clipped to the wall is Method C; the buried section is Method D2 if laid direct in the ground, or Method D1 if drawn into a duct.
+Size on the buried section — and check whether the ground conditions match the tabulated 2.5 K.m/W at 0.7 m before using the figures unadjusted.

 Commercial Distribution

 Submain cables on perforated cable tray from the main switchboard to a sub-distribution board.
-Method E for the tray section.
-If the cable enters trunking at any point, that section becomes Method B. Use the most restrictive method — or size each section individually if the design allows.
+Method E for a multicore submain on the tray, or Method F for single-core cables touching (G if they are spaced).
+Check the tray is genuinely perforated — at least 30 % open base area — or it reverts to Method C. If the cable enters trunking at any point, that section becomes Method B. Use the most restrictive method, or size each section individually if the design allows.

 Frequently Asked Questions About Reference Methods